kuasha/marufabbasi.github.io/covid19/mask0.md

 uses something to cover their mouth and nose.

 ## The v0 design
+*** the design is not ready yet ***

 We do not want anything complicated but just follow a standard mask design and create a resusable mask for few cents each.

-## Materials
+### Materials

 We need fabric, elastic ribbon, cutting tool and swing equipment.
 Hand swing or machine swing both should work.
+First version does not use a metal wire to shape it to nose.
+I am looking for a suitable metal wire to put on one side so we can bend it to shape around the nose.
+Not doing that causes one problem- it'll send the exhaled breath upward and make it really uncomfortable to wear.
+But this is a good start.
+Now need to work on making it such that air flows through fabric only.

+## Proof of concept

+![fabric used][fabric]

+![elastic ribbon][ribbon]

+![mask][mask]

+![demo][demo]

+[demo]: images/demo.jpg "Demonstration by me"

+[mask]: images/mask.png "Final mask"

+[ribbon]: images/ribbon.jpg "Elastic ribbon"

+[fabric]: images/fabric.jpg "Fabric used"